Robots that Evolve with Us: Modular Co-Design for Personalization, Adaptability, and Sustainability: Methods: Co-Design Workshop about Modular Robots Across Lifespan

 To guide both workshops, we adopted the robot modules and functions proposed by \citeauthor{chen2025sustainable} in the \textit{2025 ACM Conference on Creativity and Cognition} (see \autoref{fig:modTH}, \autoref{fig:modTA}, \autoref{fig:modTUB}, \autoref{fig:modTLB}).
-This framework is based on interchangeable building blocks, such as heads (H), arms (A), upper bodies (UB), and lower bodies (LB), that can be swapped or combined (see \autoref{instrument} about specific module robot design and functions).
-Such modularity allows for personalization, repair, and reuse, while also giving participants freedom to creatively configure robots that match their changing needs across a lifetime.
+This framework is based on interchangeable building modules, such as heads (H), arms (A), upper bodies (UB), and lower bodies (LB), that can be swapped or combined.
+We initially kept this structure and four body-like grouping as a starting assumption rather than an end goal---a familiar construction that we expected participants to take up, question, or break.
+We chose these modules for two reasons.
+First, they offered a ready-made, functionally diverse toolkit that allowed participants to focus on imagining how roles and relationships change across the lifespan rather than on inventing entirely new mechanical parts from scratch.
+Second, the familiar “body-like” groupings provided an accessible starting point for participants with no robotics background, while still allowing for playful recombination and distortion.

+Importantly, we treated this anthropomorphic scaffold as a starting assumption rather than an end goal.
+Participants were explicitly encouraged to rearrange, duplicate, or omit parts and to experiment with non-humanoid configurations.
+As we discuss in our findings, many initially assembled recognizably humanoid robots but then stretched or violated the template—stacking multiple heads, discarding legs, or creating distributed, multi-body systems.
+This tension between starting from a human-like structure and then breaking it is central to our analysis: it shows how modularity can both reproduce default expectations about robot form and provide a resource for challenging them.